 In addition to employing the continual improvement model as a way of reviewing and assessing the current standard service model position, even if you haven’t got anything in place right now, there’s also the ITIL 4 guiding principles.

-These can be extremely beneficial when looking to ensure that the newly created standard service model is fit for purpose.Reviewing your standard service model on a regular basis is imperative, and here's why. #ITSM Click To Tweet
+These can be extremely beneficial when looking to ensure that the newly created standard service model is fit for purpose.Getting a standard service model right is not an easy task in a large organization.
+However, the value it’ll bring is enormous. #ITSM Click To Tweet

 How the ITIL 4 guiding principles can be used to create one